Mapping experiments to/from the atlas

 Results

-• .xml: This is the standard saved data file that contains all experimental data: image, transforms, markers, and contours.
+.xml: This is the standard saved data file that contains all experimental data: images, transforms, markers, and contours.
 This file will be created if the file had not been previously.
 If the file was already created, it will be updated.

-• _output.xml: Contains the atlas image volumes that you registered your experiment to so you can view the markers and contours in atlas space.
+_output.xml: Contains the atlas image volumes that you registered your experiment to so you can view the markers and contours in the atlas-ccordinate space.
 You can open this file in NeuroInfo and view your results.

-You may want to view the file in the 3D Visualization window.
+You may want to view the _output.xml file in the 3D Visualization window.

-• _points.csv: Contains the strength of each marker by channel, and the XYZ locations of each marker in both the experimental coordinate space and the atlas coordinate space.
+_points.csv: Contains the XYZ locations of each marker in both the experimental coordinate space and the atlas coordinate space.
+The strength of each marker by channel is also recorded in this files.

 Map Atlas to Experiment